-I have been making this butter lettuce salad on repeat this spring.
+I have been making this simple butter lettuce salad recipe on repeat this spring.
 It's vibrant and full of flavor, with a creamy green goddess dressing and lots of spring vegetables.
+You'll love how quick and easy it is!

 Hi, hello!
-Popping in to share this pretty little green goddess salad recipe just in time for spring.
-It's got all my favorite spring produce, like butter lettuce (Bibb lettuce or escarole* are peeerfect here), sugar snap peas, radishes, and cucumber.
+Popping in to share this pretty little green goddess salad recipe perfect for this time of year.
+It's got all my favorite spring produce, including delicate lettuce, sugar snap peas, crisp radish, and cucumber for a crunchy texture.

-I toss the vegetables in a creamy avocado and yogurt green goddess dressing that's truly addictive.
-If you want a more substantial meal, I recommend adding some leftover cooked grains, meat, or white beans.
+I toss the vegetables in a creamy avocado green goddess dressing made with fresh herbs and greek yogurt.
+If you want a heartier meal, I recommend adding some leftover cooked grains, meat, or white beans.

 Key Ingredients

-- Lettuce/Chicories: I recommend going for a light, crisp lettuce or chicory here.
-Butter lettuces, like Boston lettuce or Bibb lettuce are great options.
+- Lettuce/Chicories: The type of lettuce in this salad does matter, and I recommend looking for a light, crisp lettuce or chicory at your grocery store.
+Butterhead lettuce, like Boston lettuce or Bibb lettuce, is a great option.
 I like using escarole, too, as it's got a nice flavor and a very mild bitterness.
 You can also try a mix of 25% watercress and 75% lettuce!

 - Cucumber: Persian cucumbers are my favorite.
 They're small, crisp, and basically seedless.

-- Green Goddess Dressing: This is my go-to green goddess dressing recipe.
-I use yogurt, avocado, tons of herbs, garlic, and a bit of jalapeno.
+- Green Goddess Dressing: I love using my avocado goddess dressing recipe featuring yogurt, lemon juice, avocado, tons of herbs, garlic, and a bit of jalapeño.
+You can use a store-bought dressing as well.

-- Grains (optional): For a standalone meal, you can add some leftover cooked grains to the salad.
+- Grains: For a standalone meal, you can add some leftover cooked grains to the salad.
 Barley, farro, and quinoa are all delicious here.

-- Protein (optional): Customize this salad as you like.
+- Protein: Customize this salad as you like.
 Try adding some cooked salmon, grilled chicken, tuna, or white beans for a vegetarian option.

 This salad could not be easier.
 Just chop up your vegetables and toss them in a bowl with the dressing.
 I usually use about 3 tablespoons dressing, but you can use however much you like.